Scalability and performance targets for Azure Files and Azure File Sync

 Note

-When many server endpoints in the same sync group are syncing at the same time, they are contending for cloud service resources.
-As a result, upload performance will be impacted.
+When many server endpoints in the same sync group are syncing at the same time, they're contending for cloud service resources.
+As a result, upload performance is impacted.
 In extreme cases, some sync sessions will fail to access the resources, and will fail.
 However, those sync sessions will resume shortly and eventually succeed once the congestion is reduced.

 Internal test results

-To help you plan your deployment for each of the stages (initial one-time provisioning and ongoing sync), below are the results observed during the internal testing on a system with the following configuration:
+To help you plan your deployment for each of the stages (initial one-time provisioning and ongoing sync), here are the results we observed during internal testing on a system with the following configuration:

 System configuration Details